jbn/GMU_Dissertation_Pandoc_Tmpl/README.markdown

 - Add a Pythonic pandoc filter for taking care of currently ignored issues.
 In particular, see Section 3 of `template/USAGE.orig.txt`.
 As an example, consider that UDTS wants extra space between figures.
 (Alternatively, this could be a simple redefined environment in LaTeX.)
 - Fix the bibliography problem.

+# Installation

+See my [paper repository](https://github.com/jbn/paper#installation) README for information on installing the nessessary dependencies.

 # Usage

 To build the collection of facts and figures that is your dissertation, just `make` it.
 Your details (e.g. name, school) mostly go in `meta.yaml`.
 But, there are some caveats and things that need elaboration.